Nelson Story: Los Angeles, California

 Story and his wife Ellen had a son, Walter Perry Story, who was born in Bozeman, Montana, on December 18, 1882.
 He was the last born of their children.
 Walter began his education but later attended Shattuck Military Academy at Faribault, Minnesota.
 He left there in 1902 and graduated from Eastman Business College at Poughkeepsie, New York in 1903.
 He returned to Bozeman to work with his father until 1905, when he went back to Los Angeles.
 There he worked in real estate and founded the first motor transit line in the western United States.
-He then helped his father develop more business in Los Angeles, including building the Story Building, which had twelve stories and was completed on April 1, 1910.
+He then helped his father develop more business in Los Angeles, including building the Walter P. Story Building, which had twelve stories and was completed on April 1, 1910.
 The elder Story then retired and move back to Bozeman but died in Los Angeles on March 10, 1926.
 Walter began his military service by enlisting as a private, later serving in World War I. He was out of the military until 1920 when he was commissioned as a captain of infantry in the California National Guard.
-He became a Brigadier General in July 1926.
-He wasn't promoted to Major General for another 11 years.
+He became a brigadier general in July 1926.
+He wasn't promoted to major general for another 11 years.
 In 1928 he founded Camp Merriam, which is now known as Camp San Luis Obispo.
 He entered federal military service in March 1941 and took command of the 40th Infantry Division.
 He was relieved of command in September 1941, and retired from active list in July 1942.